bootstrap-ruby/bootstrap_form/README.md

 This gem provides a few different options for submit buttons.

-You can use the `actions` helper, which wraps the buttons in a `.form-actions` class.
+You can use the `actions` helper, which wraps your submit button in a `.form-actions` class.

 ```erb